In today’s post we are going to talk about what I consider to be the # 1 MLM book of all time.

 # 14 People must buy you, before they commit to your program.

 People don’t join businesses, they join people.
 Work on your people skills.
-Become more likeable.
-Work on your business skills so you know what you are doing and have more to offer people.
+Work on your business skills so you know what you are doing and have more value to offer people.

 # 15 Avoid treating family or friends like sales agents.
 Talk to people who are close to you face to face, rather than sending impersonal sales material.

 Don’t treat your close circle of friends and family like a typical sales prospect.
-Meet with them face to face and share what you have.
-Don’t try to pressure or sell them.
+Meet with them face to face and share what you have with them.
+Don’t try to pressure or hard-sell them.

 # 16 People are not interested in your product or your business: they are interested in solving their own problems.